This story contains affiliate links.

 Our school provides all the needed supplies for kindergarten and preschool.
-The following supplies are ones that have all lasted more than one school year, some are going into their 6th year!
+The following supplies have all lasted more than one school year; some are going into their 6th year!
 Yes, my 8th grader is graduating with supplies we bought in first grade.
-Tip for making them last: at the end of the school year go through supplies right when they come home and pack away.
-Of the 22 things on this years list, we had 7 of them already, plus the backpack.
+Tip for making them last: at the end of the school year, go through supplies right when they come home and pack away.
+Of the 22 things on this year’s list, we already had 7 of them plus the backpack.
 Some we’re easy things like the glue that was still full and scissors, but two stood out as back to school product stars:

 I have been so impressed with Mead Five Star folders.
 For first grade, we had to have plastic folders in specific colors.
 I got two Mead and three of the house brand at an office supply store.
-While none of them disintegrated or had broken pockets like the paper or laminated folders tend to do the Mead still looks new.
-The pockets on the house brand also ripped/broke through the folders making it hard to get papers in and out.
-We now only by Mead 5-Star which means I only have to buy one or two folders a year instead of 5-7 (times 4 kids!).
-In light of their durability we bough Five Star notebooks for this school year.
+While none of them disintegrated or had broken pockets like the paper or laminated folders tend to do, the Mead still looks new.
+The house brand’s pockets also ripped/broke through the folders, making it hard to get papers in and out.
+We now only by Mead 5-Star, which means I only have to buy one or two folders a year instead of 5-7 (times 4 kids!).
+In light of their durability, we bought Five Star notebooks for this school year.
 They were worth the more expensive price tag because I don’t have to replace them mid-year.
-I also love that they come in solid colors and we can avoid characters.
+I also love that they come in solid colors, and we can avoid characters.

 I looked around quite a bit last year at pencil pouches.
-I saw some cute tutorials on Pinterest and found several awesome ones on Etsy but time and budget stepped in and we just picked up some from Target.
+I saw some cute tutorials on Pinterest and found several awesome ones on Etsy, but time and budget stepped in, and we just picked up some from Target.
 I did not have any confidence that these would make it through the year.
 I think I paid a dollar for them?
-But we did get the fabric ones as opposed to plastic ones and surprisingly, they lasted all year.
+But we did get the fabric ones instead of plastic ones, and surprisingly, they lasted all year.
 In fact, we are still using it 6 years later!

 We bought the Fiskars brand, again I think it was a dollar bin find but it’s still going strong!